prom-client-net/prom-client-healthchecks/README.md

-# prom-tmpl
+# Prometheus.Client.HealthChecks

 ## Contribute

 Contributions to the package are always welcome!

-* Report any bugs or issues you find on the [issue tracker](https://github.com/PrometheusClientNet/prom-tmpl/issues).
+* Report any bugs or issues you find on the [issue tracker](https://github.com/PrometheusClientNet/Prometheus.Client.HealthChecks/issues).
-* You can grab the source code at the package's [git repository](https://github.com/PrometheusClientNet/prom-tmpl).
+* You can grab the source code at the package's [git repository](https://github.com/PrometheusClientNet/Prometheus.Client.HealthChecks).

 ## Support